 When is the TBE vaccine not recommended?

-Since the TBE vaccine is grown on chicken cells, the doctor should inform those allergic to chicken egg protein of this fact.
+Since the TBE vaccine is produced in chicken embryo cells, the doctor should inform those allergic to chicken egg protein of this fact.
 However, according to the Robert Koch Institute in Germany, the vaccination is safe even for those with this allergy.
 On the other hand, if the egg protein allergy is severe, safety precautions must be taken when the vaccine is administered and the patient monitored afterwards.

 Does health insurance cover the TBE vaccine?

-TBE vaccines are covered for adults and children from six years of age, minus the deductible and coinsurance, provided they live in an area where the TBE vaccination is recommended.
+The cost of TBE vaccines is covered for adults and children from six years of age, minus the deductible and coinsurance, provided they live in an area where the TBE vaccination is recommended.
 If you spend time in tick-infested areas for work reasons, your employer covers the costs.

 Light-coloured clothing, which makes ticks easier to spot, should be worn.
 To reduce skin exposure, long sleeves and trousers are recommended, with trousers tucked into socks.
 Special protective sprays and lotions are available that can be applied to the skin.
 Otherwise, areas of undergrowth should be avoided, since ticks are usually brushed off bushes onto clothing or skin.
 It's generally a good idea to inspect your body for ticks after spending time in the forest – ideally the same day.

-If you discover a tick on you, you should remove it as soon as possible, either by pulling it out in a single continuous movement with fine-tipped tweezers or using a special tick remover card.
+If, despite taking precautionary measures, you discover a tick on you, you should remove it as soon as possible, either by pulling it out in a single continuous movement with fine-tipped tweezers or using a special tick remover card.
 Never use oil, nail varnish, alcohol or glue as these substances can encourage the transmission of viruses.
 Always disinfect the site of the tick bite.
 If you notice any symptoms occurring within a few days or weeks of a tick bite, you should consult a doctor.
+You can then report the bite to your accident insurance provider – a tick bite is classed as an accident according to current law.